ChristosGkovaris/The-Peg-Solitaire-Game/README.md

-# The Peg Solitaire Game
+# Peg Solitaire Game

-Welcome to the "Peg Solitaire Game", a classic single-player puzzle game implemented in Python.
+Welcome to the "Peg Solitaire Game" repository, a classic single-player puzzle game implemented in Python.
 The goal is to remove pegs from the board by jumping over them, leaving only one peg remaining.

 ## Game Instructions
-- **Objective:** Reduce the number of pegs on the board by jumping over them, ideally leaving only one peg.
+- Objective: Reduce the number of pegs on the board by jumping over them, ideally leaving only one peg.
-- **How to Play:** The game begins with a board setup containing pegs ('1') and empty spaces ('0').
+- How to Play: The game begins with a board setup containing pegs ('1') and empty spaces ('0').
   Enter the position of the peg you want to move followed by the direction (L for left, R for right, U for up, D for down).
   Valid moves involve jumping over a peg into an empty space, which removes the jumped peg.
   Continue playing until no more valid moves are possible.
-- **Game End:** The game ends when there are no valid moves left.
+- Game End: The game ends when there are no valid moves left.
 The fewer pegs remaining, the better your performance.

 ## Implementation Details